top of page

 Wheat Gluten and Corn Gluten

-Gluten is a protein found in certain grains that bumps up the overall protein content of food.
-Whichever type of grain is being used, there's no excuse for them to appear before animal protein on a cat food label.
+Gluten is a protein found in certain grains that bumps up the overall protein content of food, further disguising the lack of animal protein.
 Ingredients are listed in descending order of weight, and first place should always go to meat.

 Grain-Free Diets

 Based on all of the information above, it's no surprise that many opt for a grain-free diet under the assumption it's healthier.
 However, "grain free" doesn't necessarily mean "carbohydrate free".
-The grains used to bulk out cat food have to be replaced - and not with animal protein.
-Instead, the food comprises of vegetables such as potatoes, carrots and peas; lentils and berries.
-This means they can contain as much, if not more carbs than grains.
+The grains used to bulk out cat food are usually replaced with vegetables such as potatoes, carrots and peas; lentils and berries.
+This means they can contain as much, if not more carbs than grains; and they're usually higher in calories.

 Most veterinary nutritionists argue that grain-free diets are little more than a marketing tactic, but perhaps the most significant benefit is avoiding those dietary allergens.
-Wheat, corn, gluten and soy are common culprits; although the biggest factors influencing digestibility are more likely related to ingredient quality and processing methods.
+Wheat, corn, gluten and soy are common culprits; although some would argue that the biggest factors influencing digestibility are ingredient quality and processing methods.

 Other Health Conditions

-Some health conditions, such as chronic kidney disease, require low-protein diets to limit the amount of work the kidneys have to do, in which case carbohydrates are necessary.
-Vets may prescribe a specialist renal diet, while some experts suggest feeding a higher quality animal protein to compensate for the reduced amount.
+Some conditions, such as chronic kidney disease, require a low-protein diet to limit the amount of work the kidneys have to do, in which case carbohydrates are necessary.
+Vets may prescribe a renal diet - although these are questionable - and some experts suggest feeding a higher quality animal protein to compensate for the reduced amount.

 It's also important to feed cats wet food, as hydration is essential for proper kidney function.
 Kibble isn't a direct cause of kidney disease, but it can contribute to conditions that increase the risk.